tahaMertAgim29/Basic-JUnit-5/README.md

 * Setting up and shutting down constructors used during testing
 * Understanding the fundamentals of Unit Testing

+> [!IMPORTANT]
+> When you create your test objects, you should create the test classes into `src/test/java/com/example/junit2`.
+> The `test` keyword is significantly important while creating the test classes

 ## Prerequisities

 * Springboot and Java Extension Packs
 * Visual Studio Code for Platform to use since this project is created as Maven Project

 >[!WARNING]
-> Before starting you should create Java Maven Project in Visual Studio Code
+> Before starting, you should create Java Maven Project in Visual Studio Code

 ## Tools & Platforms